simsong/stats_2010/recon/README.md

 Pandas Implementation --- 02_pandas_build_state_stats.py.
 This implementation is single-threaded.
 It requires roughly 59GB of RAM to process TX and 49GB of RAM to process CA; other states take less.
 Time on our high-performance server is

+Direct implementation ---
+ The direct implementation is complicated by the fact that not every logical record is in every segment file.
+So we create a reader that, when given a logical record request, returns either blank logical records or the records from the requested file.
+This means that each reader needs to know the fields in that record.
+Pandas does this all for us, and we might be able to do a chunked merge, but it wouldn't do all of the recoreds in parallel (which we do, assuming that the logical records are sorted.)

 The file `$ROOT/{state_abbr}/completed_{state_abbr}_02` is created when each state is completed.
 (This would take less memory, and be faster, if a single data frame was not created for all of the counties in each